draeger-lab/SPECIMEN/docs/source/cmpb/cmpb-config.rst

     # Build a model using CarveMe
     # ---------------------------
     carveme:
     # CarveMe requires protein_fasta under general to be set instead of modelpath
     # if CarveMe should be run,
     # fill out the params below
     gram: USER           # Choose either grampos or gramneg, depending on the Gram-test
-                        # resilts of your organism
+                        # results of your organism

     # Polish a CarveMe model
     #    Only neccessary, if the model will or has been build with CarveMe